eclipse/xtext/xtext-website/download.md

 Installation Instructions
 =========================

-Eclipse Xtext is implmented in Java, so you must have a [Java Runtime Environment](http://www.oracle.com/technetwork/java/index.html) installed in order to proceed.
+Eclipse Xtext is implemented in Java, so you must have a [Java Runtime Environment](http://www.oracle.com/technetwork/java/index.html) installed in order to proceed.

 There are two easy ways to get Xtext up and running.
 A pre-configured Eclipse distribution is available which has already all the necessary plug-ins installed.
 Alternatively, you can install Xtext into your existing Eclipse by means of the Eclipse update mechanism.